Accommodation

 Where Can You Camp?

 You can’t legally just camp anywhere in NZ.
 There has been a big crack-down in recent years on ‘freedom camping’, which is generally taken to mean campervans, but also includes staying in a tent (under the 2011 Freedom Camping Act).
 This Act says you can’t camp within 200m of a formed road, a vehicle accessible area (a car park, say), the low tide line on beaches, or a Great Walks track.
-However, you can otherwise in general camp on Conservation land, though another piece of government legislation, the Reserves Act, prohibits camping on certain types of such land: scenic or recreation reserves unless there is an area specifically for camping.
+However, you can otherwise generally camp on Conservation land, though another piece of government legislation, the Reserves Act, prohibits camping on certain types of such land: scenic or recreation reserves unless there is an area specifically for camping.
 This DoC page on freedom camping has more information and links.

 Hostels